Organizational Structure

 Key developments include:

-WP3 ensures that the NUM Study Network is supported by a robust, scalable, and user-friendly digital infrastructure-enhancing collaboration, efficiency, and transparency across the entire clinical research network.
+WP3 ensures that the NUM Study Network is supported by a robust, scalable, and user-friendly digital infrastructure that enhances collaboration, efficiency, and transparency across the entire clinical research network.

 Work Package 4 – Digital Recruitment Platform for the NUM Study Network